powerman/vcprompt/README.txt

 Dependencies
 ============

-vcprompt always requires GNU make to build.
+vcprompt requires GNU make to build.

-vcprompt requires GNU autoconf to build from a source checkout (not from a source tarball).
+vcprompt requires GNU autoconf to build from a source checkout (but not from a source tarball).

 Support for Subversion >= 1.7 requires SQLite 3.
 If it's not present on the build system, vcprompt will support Subversion <= 1.6.
 Either way,